hoelzro/linotify/README.md

 keys and values (except for len).
 If an error occurs, `nil`, the error message, and errno are returned.

+### handle:events()

+Returns an iterator that reads events from the handle, one at a time.
+Each value yielded from the iterator is a table with the members of the `inotify_event` struct as its keys and values (except for len).
+If an error occurs during reading, an error is thrown.

 ### handle:close()

 Closes the inotify event handle.
 This is done automatically on garbage